 “No worry,” he added.
 “I have you back before Nikola come home.”

-Andrew caught his shoddy appearance in the wall mirror on their way out.
+Andrew examined his shoddy appearance in the hall mirror on their way out.

-“You look fine,” Tadeusz spoke as if reading his mind.
+“You look fine,” Tadeusz assured, as if reading his mind.

 On the Q train bound for Manhattan, the fashionable man turned chatty.
 “Sorry if I come off rude, Andrej.
 I don’t know you.”